 CHAIRMAN OF THE BOARD

-IDT was acquired by Renesas Electronics in April 2019 and since then Mario joined the Bluwave-ai Board of Directors and is an early investor in the company.
-Mario is also a board member of A3Cube Inc, an AI company based in San Jose, California focused on high performance computing (HPC) applications.
+Mario joined the Bluwave-ai Board of Directors in late 2018 and is an early investor in the company.
+Mario is also a board member of DNA algo Inc, a storage IP company based in Milan Italy focused on DNA-based storage technology, the next generation in archival storage.

 Dr. Pierre Rivard has been a champion of cleaner and renewable energy for three decades, and a passionate supporter and developer of the energy technology industry.
 He has served as CEO, co-founder, chairman, board member, angel investor, advisor, and philanthropist for several innovative companies in California and Canada, from hydrogen fuel cells and electrolysers, to energy storage, wind, flywheels, electric vehicles, aerospace, waste management, and water treatment.
 He has also chaired national and regional industry and research associations.
 More recently, he served on Canada's Clean Technology Economic Strategy Table.